- Noonan’s May 7th Hike in the Rouge Marsh along the Lake Ontario Shore…

 - Larry and Jan Birdwatching at Beare Wetlands, Rouge National Urban Park

-- BOARDWALK PRESENTATION, from Friends of the Rouge National Urban Park
+- Noonan’s April 14th Hike on the Mast Trail, Rouge National Urban Park

-- Noonan’s January 27th Hike in the Rouge
+- Noonan’s April 7th Hike on the Glasgow/Coyote Trail in the Rouge

-- Noonan’s January 13th Hike in the Rouge
+- Noonan’s March 24th Hike on the Monarch Trail in the Rouge

 Category Archives: Farmland

 The Ontario government belatedly announced the transfer of some of the previously committed to provincial lands on Saturday, October 21 in a brief ceremony!
 This new announcement transferred 6.5 square KM to the new Parks Canada urban national park.